MicrosoftDocs/windows-itpro-docs/windows/keep-secure/deployment-vdi-windows-defender-antivirus.md

 ## Manage your VMs and base image
 How you manage your VDI will affect the performance impact of Windows Defender AV on your VMs and infrastructure.

-Because Windows Defender AV downloads protection updates every day, or based on your protection update settings,<!-- (manage-protection-updates-windows-defender-antivirus.md) --> network bandwidth can be a problem if multiple VMs attempt to download updates at the same time.
+Because Windows Defender AV downloads protection updates every day, or [based on your protection update settings](manage-protection-updates-windows-defender-antivirus.md), network bandwidth can be a problem if multiple VMs attempt to download updates at the same time.

 Following the guidelines in this means the VMs will only need to download “delta” updates, which are the differences between an existing definition set and the next one.
 Delta updates are typically much smaller (a few kilobytes) than a full definition download (which can average around 150 mb).